Predictive Bayesian selection of multistep Markov chains, applied to the detection of the hot hand and other statistical dependencies in free throws: Quantitative Methods

-For convenience, denote $N_{\bx} =\sum_{m}N_{\bx,m}$, $\bN_{\bx}= [\bN_{\bx,1},\bN_{\bx,2},\ldots,\bN_{\bx,M}]$, and the collection of all $\bN^{(j)}_{\bx}$ as $\bN$.
-The sufficient statistics of the likelihood are the counts, so we will refer to the likelihood as $\Pr(\bN\mid\bp)$.
-The maximum likelihood estimator for each parameter vector $\bp_\bx$ is found by maximizing the probability in Eq.~\ref{eq:likelihood}, and can be written easily as $\hat{p}^{\textrm{MLE}}_{\bx} = \mathbf{N}_{\bx} / N_{\bx}$.
-Following this approach, the Akaike Information Criterion (AIC),~\cite{akaike1974new,tong1975determination,katz1981some} may be used as a metric in order to choose a value of $h$.
-Rooted in information theory, the AIC is an asymptotic approximation of the information loss in the representation of data by a model~\cite{burnham2003model}.
-The model with the smallest AIC, and hence with the smallest approximate loss, is chosen.
+There are various existing generalized methods for evaluating how well models predict.
+Each of these methods summarizes a model using a single quantity.
+To facilitate comparison between the methods themselves, this manuscript scales the output of all methods to the deviance scale as used in the AIC.
+The deviance is a measure of information loss when going from a \emph{full model} to an alternative model~\cite{akaike1974new}.

+The Akaike Information Criterion (AIC),~\cite{akaike1974new,tong1975determination,katz1981some}, defined through the formula $\textrm{AIC} = -2 \sum_{\bx}\log \Pr(\bN_\bx \vert \hat{\bp}_{\textrm{MLE}}) + 2k,$ where $k$ is the number of parameters in the model, is an estimate of deviance between an unknown true model and a given model.
+For the selection of $h$, it may be computed exactly in closed form

+where in this context we define $0\times\log(0)\equiv0$.
+Rooted in information theory, the AIC is an asymptotic approximation of the deviance~\cite{burnham2003model}.
+The model with the smallest AIC is chosen.
 A limitation of the AIC is inaccuracy for small datasets.
 A correction to the AIC known as the AICc exists~\cite{hurvich1989regression}, however, its exact form is problem specific~\cite{burnham2003model}.
-Fundamentally, the maximum likelihood estimator precludes the existence of unobserved transitions -- a property that is problematic if the sample size $J$ is small.
-It is desirable to regularize the problem by allowing a nonzero probability that transitions that have not yet been observed will occur.
-This Letter's approach to rectifying these issues is Bayesian.

-A natural Bayesian formulation of the problem of determining the transition probabilities is to use the Dirichlet conjugate prior on each parameter vector $ \mathbf{p}_{\bx} \sim \mathrm{Dirichlet}(\boldsymbol\alpha), $ hyper-parameterized by $\boldsymbol\alpha$, a vector of size $M$.
-This Letter assumes that $\boldsymbol\alpha=\mathbf{1}$, corresponding to a uniform prior.
-This prior, paired with the likelihood of Eq.~\ref{eq:likelihood}, yields a Dirichlet posterior distribution with associated expectation,

-In effect, one is assigning a probability of $\alpha/(M\alpha+N_{\bx})$ to any unobserved transition, where $\alpha$ can be made small if it is expected that the transition matrix should be sparse.
-In the large-sample limit, the choice of $\alpha$ is not important as the posterior distribution of Eq.~\ref{eq:posterior} becomes tightly concentrated about the maximum likelihood estimates.

-As pertains to Bayesian model selection, Bayes factors are often used~\cite{lavine1999bayes,posada2004model}.
-If using non-informative model priors, they consist of the likelihood of the data, averaged over the posterior distribution of model parameters.
-The logarithm of this quantity is known as the log predictive density (LPD).
-Related to the LPD is the log point-wise predictive density (LPPD), where the same expectation is taken separately for each datapoint and logarithms of these expectations are summed.
-The LPPD features in alternatives to Bayes factors and the AIC~\cite{gelman2014understanding}.